Defining the compliance layer for an industrial AI safety monitoring platform.

 Building Without a Blueprint

-Without an established user base, I had to conduct cold outreach to compliance officers.
+Without an established user base, without a UX Research budget, I had to conduct cold outreach to compliance officers.
 Here are the key findings:

 Regulation-First Mental Model